epilot-dev/terraform-provider-epilot-schema/docs/data-sources/schema_attribute.md

 - `protected` (Boolean) Setting to `true` prevents the attribute from being modified / deleted
 - `purpose` (List of String)
 - `readonly` (Boolean)
+- `relation_affinity_mode` (String) Weak repeatable attributes are kept when duplicating an entity.
+Strong repeatable attributes are discarded when duplicating an entity.
 - `render_condition` (String) Defines the conditional rendering expression for showing this field.
 When a valid expression is parsed, their evaluation defines the visibility of this attribute.
 Note: Empty or invalid expression have no effect on the field visibility.
+- `repeatable` (Boolean)
 - `required` (Boolean)
 - `schema` (String) Schema slug the attribute belongs to
 - `settings_flag` (Attributes List) This attribute should only be active when one of the provided settings have the correct value (see [below for nested schema](#nestedatt--address_relation_attribute--settings_flag))